 Trafficking in human beings requires more complex action than the one implemented so far, it is not enough to relegate it to the sole competence of the Ministry of Interior.
 It must have the possibility of using all the instruments of national power, from the internal to the diplomatic, from the military to the economic, to the intelligence, to the health.
 It needs the competent and determined action, at national and international level, of an extraordinary Commissioner dedicated to this unique task.

 The government should therefore appoint a commissioner with a special nature and sector-specific skills, with military experience, diplomatic experience in Africa, knowledge of Sicily and southern Italy, and knowledge of languages, appointed to achieve the goal of defeating human trafficking, in accordance with the guidelines approved by parliament or the Council of Ministers, with the authority to negotiate with the EU, with the transit countries and countries of origin of illegal immigrants, and with the ability to meet special needs in terms of direction and coordination of a number of public administrations.
 A decree of the President of the Republic shall be issued, after deliberation of the Council of Ministers, and the tasks, means and personnel granted as well as the duration of the office fixed.

 Let’s give space to responsible and competent people, determined to safeguard the interests of Italy and the Italians.
 Let’s give space to a patriot.

 Nicola De Felice

-Senior Fellow at the Centro Studi Machiavelli.
-As rear admiral and former commander of destroyers and frigates, he has carried out important diplomatic, financial, technical and strategic tasks for the defense and naval staff at home and abroad, at sea and on land, following the application of techniques that the Italian Make defense and security policy efficient.
+Senior Fellow of the Centro Studi Machiavelli.
+Admiral of division (res.), former commander of destroyers and frigates, he has held important diplomatic, financial, technical and strategic assignments for the Defence and Navy Chiefs of Staff, both at home and abroad, at sea and on land, pursuing the application of capabilities aimed at making the Italian defence and security policy effective.